axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

    <a href="#bm01"><img src="/assets/img/arrow-up-icon.png" style="height:20px;"></a>
   </li>
   <li id="en02">Andy Kopsa.
-   <em>Czechoslovakia’s Velvet Revolution Started 30 Years Ago—But It Was Decades in the Making</em>.
+   <em>Czechoslovakia&rsquo;s Velvet Revolution Started 30 Years Ago—But It Was Decades in the Making</em>.
 November 16, 2019.
    <<a href="https://time.com/5730106/velvet-revolution-history/">https://time.com/5730106/velvet-revolution-history/</a>>
    <a href="#bm02" style="height:20px; "><img src="/assets/img/arrow-up-icon.png" style="height:20px;"></a>
   </li>
   <li id="en03">
-   Labels like <em>Left</em> or <em>Right</em> don’t matter, dictatorships are the same, and they know it.
-For example, Cuba’sCastro and Argentina’s Perón had a close relationship and supported each other, even though the former claimed to be &ldquo;Left&rdquo; and the latter &ldquo;Right.&rdquo;
+   Labels like <em>Left</em> or <em>Right</em> don&rsquo;t matter, dictatorships are the same, and they know it.
+For example, Cuba&rsquo;s Castro and Argentina&rsquo;s Perón had a close relationship and supported each other, even though the former claimed to be &ldquo;Left&rdquo; and the latter &ldquo;Right.&rdquo;
    <a href="#bm03" style="height:20px; "><img src="/assets/img/arrow-up-icon.png" style="height:20px;"></a>
   </li>
   <li id="en04">